collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 This is an important thing to keep in mind whenever you deal with servers and networks, it's not specific to _soundworks_ applications.
 :::

-Now that we have overviewed the file structure of a _soundworks_ application, let's write some code!
+Now that we have an overview of the file structure of a _soundworks_ application, let's write some code!

 ## Step 3 - Create a global shared state